 The Education Division of BCHF consists of statewide regional representatives, a data representative, a financial reviewer, a data collection manager, its Division Director and Associate Director.

-We are changing the lives of more than eight thousand students, paving the way to a brighter future through education!
+We are changing the lives of more than fourteen thousand students, paving the way to a brighter future through education!